serverless-heaven/serverless-webpack/README.md

 #### Runtime dependencies

-If a runtime dependency is detected that is found in the `devDependencies` section and so would not be packages, the plugin will error until you explicitly exclude it (see `forceExclude` below) or move it to the `dependencies` section.
+If a runtime dependency is detected that is found in the `devDependencies` section and so would not be packaged, the plugin will error until you explicitly exclude it (see `forceExclude` below) or move it to the `dependencies` section.

 #### AWS-SDK

 An exception for the runtime dependency error is the AWS-SDK.
-All projects using the AWS-SDK normally have it listed in `devDependencies` but Webpack will determine it as runtime dependency.
-In this case only a warning is emitted instead of an error (and the aws-sdk is silently omitted from the package).
+All projects using the AWS-SDK normally have it listed in `devDependencies` because AWS provides it already in their Lambda environment.
+In this case the aws-sdk is automatically excluded and only an informational message is printed (in `--verbose` mode).

 The main reason for the warning is, that silently ignoring anything contradicts the declarative nature of Serverless' service definition.
 So the correct way to define the handling for the aws-sdk is, as